deluan/zsh-in-docker/README.md

 - `-t <theme>` - Selects the theme to be used.
 Options are available [here](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes).
-By default the script installs and uses [Powerlevel10k](https://github.com/romkatv/powerlevel10k), one the "fastest and most awesome" theme for `zsh`.
+By default the script installs and uses [Powerlevel10k](https://github.com/romkatv/powerlevel10k), one the "fastest and most awesome" themes for `zsh`.
 This is the recomended theme, as it is extremely fast for git info updates
 - `-p <plugin>` - Specifies a plugin to be configured in the generated `.zshrc`.
 List of bundled Oh My Zsh plugins are available [here](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins).